seL4/camkes-tool/docs/index.md

 rather than duplicating them inside the application directory of each application that uses them.
 Components and interfaces defined in global include directories are known as **Global Components** and **Global Interfaces**.
+When the distinction is necessary, non-global components and interfaces are known as **Local Components** and **Local Interfaces**.

 #### Recommended Practices

 Generally, a component should be created as a global component unless there's some good reason not to.
-A CAmkES application should have at most one application-specific component with a thread of control, which uses resources and services defined in global components.
-Seemingly application-specific utility/helper components should generally be made more generic and added to a global component repository.
+Applications should consist of a (usually) small number of control components, and possibly some application specific utility components.
-If a global component provides or uses a procedural interface, that procedural interface should be a global interface and placed in the same repository.
+When possible, utility components should be generalized and placed in a global component repository.

+All procedural interfaces used or provided by global components should be global interfaces.
+Applications containing multiple local components which communicate over procedural interfaces should define these interfaces locally, unless it would make sense for these interfaces to generalise to other components in the future, in which case they should be global interfaces.

+Regarding header files defining custom data types, if the data type is specific to a particular component or procedural interface, the header file should be placed in the directory of that component or interface.
+Otherwise, header files should be placed in a well known top-level subdirectory of the component repository so they may be reused between components and interfaces.

+It is possible that between global components, there is some shared functionality such as commonly used algorithms and data structures.
+Rather than duplicating this code across multiple global components, it should be placed in source/header files in a well known top-level subdirectory of the component repository.

 The following examples will demonstrate some conventions for defining and using global components and interfaces.